Frequently Asked Questions on Vehicle Registration Tax (VRT)

 Documents 1 - 4 above are compulsory and the vehicle will not be registered unless they are all presented with the vehicle at registration.

-The registration certificate, issued by the Department of Transport , will be posted to you after you have applied to your local authority motor tax office for your road tax licence.
+The registration certificate, issued by the Department of Transport , will be posted to you after you have applied to your local authority motor tax office for your motor tax licence.

 EU Directives require that motor vehicles intended for the carriage of goods or passengers must be approved for use on the roads.
 Before a model can be approved for use on the roads, it must comply with certain mandatory technical requirements.
 These requirements mean that the vehicle must, among other things, achieve minimum standards regarding braking, noise emissions and CO2 emissions etc. These standards are defined in various Type-Approval Directives and the tests themselves are carried out under the supervision of the national standards authorities in the Member States, in the case of Ireland, the National Standards Authority of Ireland (NSAI).
 The standards for the various types of vehicles are defined in a range of Directives, the more important ones being -